 We all know the danger of using real candles with a flame in decorations like carved pumpkins or paper lanterns; they're a fire waiting to happen.
 LED-bulb faux candles are much safer, and the light looks a lot like the real thing.
 Before you purchase Halloween decorative lights, be sure to look for safety certifications such as UL (Underwriters Laboratories).

 #4 Use Motion Lights After the Trick-or-Treaters Have Left

 When the trick-or-treaters go home, the vandals often come out.
 Motion sensor lights that illuminate the whole house can help scare away any mischief makers.

 Fixing wobbly or broken porch railings is a trick-or-treat safety must.
 They can cause severe injuries if anyone leans on them a little too hard.
 Hire a contractor or handyman to fix the problem before your guests arrive.

 #6 Use Friction Tape on Steps

 Steps can get slippery in damp weather.
-Prepare by applying friction tape ($16 for a 60-foot roll of 1-inch-wide tape) to steps.
+Prepare by applying friction tape ($16 for a 60-foot roll of one-inch-wide tape) to steps.

-If your neighborhood is at risk for an early freeze, stock up on ice melt, too ($20 for a 50-lb. bag).
+If your neighborhood is at risk for an early freeze, stock up on ice melt, too ($20 for a 50-pound bag).